Chapter 7 - Peripheral Blood

 Blood Cells

-Blood cells are examined using a single, high-resolution 60x scan acquired from the zone of best morphology of this blood smear.
+The histology of blood cells is examined using a single, high-resolution 60x scan acquired from the zone of best morphology of this blood smear.

-Identify the different types of blood cells by distinguishing characteristics such as nuclear morphology, presence and appearance of granules, size, and shape,.
+Identify the different types of blood cells by distinguishing characteristics, such as, size, shape, nuclear morphology, and the presence or absence of granules, and the appearance of granules.

 Review

-This diagram allows the morphology and staining characteristics of different cell types to be easily compared.
+This diagram allows the morphology and staining characteristics of different types of blood cells to be easily compared.
+The key features used to distinguish between them are highlighted.